Luis Urías Preview, Player Props: Red Sox vs. Dodgers

 Luis Urías At The Plate

-- Luis Urias has four doubles, three home runs and 14 walks while batting .188.
+- Urias has four doubles, three home runs and 14 walks while hitting .180.

-- Luis Urias has reached base via a hit in 14 games this season (of 33 played), and had multiple hits in four of those games.
+- Urias has reached base via a hit in 14 games this season (of 34 played), and had multiple hits in four of those games.

-- Luis Urias has had an RBI in eight games this year (24.2%), including three multi-RBI outings (9.1%).
-He has also driven home three or more of his team's runs in two contests.
+- In 26.5% of his games this season, Urias has had at least one RBI.
+He's picked up more than one in 8.8% and driven in three or more of his team's runs in two contests.

-- In 11 of 33 games this year, he has scored, including multiple runs once.
+- He has scored at least one run 11 times this year (32.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.